 Clearscope is a great tool that helps marketing teams write better content to increase their organic traffic.

 But its steep price point might make you consider other SEO software.
-I did the research and listed all the alternatives solutions out there.
+I did the research and tried all the Clearscope alternatives out there to see how they compare.

 Dashword might be the tool you're looking for (surprise!)
 It has the same main features as Clearscope with some nice twists.